openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

   ![settings_qrcode.png](doc/settings_qrcode.png)

-- open home app on your iPhone or iPad
+- open Home app on your iPhone or iPad
 - create new home

   ![ios_add_new_home.png](doc/ios_add_new_home.png)